RizzwareEngineer/RizzwareEngineer/README.md

 > [!NOTE]
-> Working on an open source project 🍿 and a personal project 🤗 both of which I'll showcase sooner or later!
+> Working on an open source project & a personal project -- I'll showcase them here sooner or later! 🍿🤗